 Zinc is a metal and a good conductor of electricity.
 Because the subfloor voids in most computer rooms are used as air ducts, the susceptible surface of the tile is within the supply airflow.
 The whiskers are brittle, can become dislodged easily and, if they come to rest on an exposed circuit card inside your equipment, they can cause short circuits, voltage variances and other signal disturbances, often intermittently.
 In the majority of cases, the same short circuit caused by the whisker will either "vaporise" the offending contaminant or else the whisker will become dislodged when the board or card is removed, leaving definitive fault analysis difficult.

-Zinc whiskers are not known to pose a threat to health.
+Zinc whiskers are one of the threats of failure-causing anomaly in electronic and computer equipment in data centres and computer rooms.
+They are not known to pose a threat to health.
 While there is no published research on exposure, overexposure is not thought to be a factor, since indoor concentrations are relatively low.